 His research interests include investigation of the brain control of movement using transcranial magnetic stimulation under normal and pathological conditions such as low back pain, spinal cord injury and fatigue.
 He has also performed a number of studies investigating parameters of muscle function using both EMG and isokinetic technologies.
 He is currently a member of the Society for Neuroscience, the Physiological Society, the Anatomical Society of Great Britain & Ireland and was on the Executive committee of the Society for Back Pain Research.

 He teaches anatomy and neuroscience for the undergraduate MBBS medical degree, Biomedical Science BSc and the graduate entry MBBS degree.
 He supervises PhD, BSc, MSc and MRes project students.

 He is the Director of Projects for the BSc in Surgery & Anaesthesia and the Course Lead for Anatomy of the Thorax (year 1 MBBS) and course co-lead for Anatomy of the Head, Neck and Spine (year 2 MBBS) and Neuroscience and Mental Health (year 2 MBBS).

-et al., Association between spectral characteristics of paraspinal muscles and functional disability in low back pain patients: a cohort study., Bmj Open, ISSN:2044-6055
+et al., 2018, Association between spectral characteristics of paraspinal muscles and functional disability in patients with low back pain: a cohort study., Bmj Open, Vol:8

 et al., 2017, Relationships between the integrity and function of lumbar nerve roots as assessed by diffusion tensor imaging and neurophysiology, Neuroradiology, Vol:59, ISSN:0028-3940, Pages:893-903